ThePillenwerfer/dosbox-x-32-bit/README.md

 Click __*releases*__, then __*dosbox-x\_0.83.x\_i386\_<version\>.deb*__ to download it.
 When the download has completed you can install it by double-clicking it or entering `sudo dpkg -i dosbox-x_0.83.x_i386_<version>.deb` from a terminal.
 To launch it type dosbox-x in a termninal or add it to the menu.

+The version of DOSBox-X offered here is now quite old but there have been no major improvements made upstream since it was built.

 # Building DOSBox-X

 The best thing is to really build DOSBox-X yourself as that has the greatest chance of the result being suitable for your computer.
 Unfortunately Dosbox-x's documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself — and they seem to assume people already know how to do this.
 It took me months to fathom how to build it successfully so here’s what I learnt.
+Doing it is time consuming rather than difficult and if you aren't computer-savvy enough to built it you'll struggele to use it.

+The instructions apply to both 32- and 64-bit builds.

 Firstly you need the stuff to build anything.
 On Debian/Ubuntu you can get this by installing `build-essential`.
 Then you need dosbox-x’s build dependencies.
 These are installed by:—